Skip to main content

 Driver's duty toward pedestrians (§552.005)

-Texas Transportation Code §552.005 imposes a duty on every driver to exercise due care to avoid colliding with a pedestrian.
+Texas Transportation Code §552.005 imposes a duty on every driver to exercise due care to avoid colliding with a pedestrian, give warning by sounding the horn when necessary, and exercise proper precaution upon observing a child or any obviously confused or incapacitated person.

 Pedestrian right of way (§552.001 et seq.)